 Palace of Fine Arts

-Located in the Marina neighborhood, the Palace of Fine Arts is one of the most opulent landmarks in San Francisco.
+Located in the Marina neighborhood, the Palace of Fine Arts is one of the most opulent San Francisco landmarks and top Instagram spots.
 Originally built for the Panama-Pacific Exhibition in 1915, the Palace of Fine Arts is also one of the most gorgeous places to take pictures in San Francisco.

 It is an especially popular spot for engagement shoots and wedding photos – you’ll see at least five other photo shoots going on simultaneously at any given time.
 One walk through the area, and you’ll see exactly why – it is a breathtaking piece of architecture, with a tranquil lagoon and surrounding greenery.